 Vice Chair of the Advisory Council

-Rebecca Farrow is Project Manager with the Southern Regional Education Board, developing rigorous curriculums for the Advanced Career Initiative.
-Ms. Farrow also serves as a consultant to the SREB, helping to transition the AC curriculums into the college sector by establishing pathways which create educational opportunities for students.
+Rebecca Farrow is currently an independent consultant and most recently served as Project Manager with the Southern Regional Education Board, developing rigorous curriculums for the Advanced Career Initiative.
+Ms. Farrow advised the SREB in helping them to transition the AC curriculums into the college sector by establishing pathways which create educational opportunities for students.

 Ms. Farrow has enjoyed an extensive career in higher education that includes college administration and instruction.
 She was Director of Institutional Research and Planning at the College of Coastal Georgia, where she also directed the Reaffirmation of Accreditation for the Southern Association of Colleges and Schools (SACS).
 She has served as Chairman of the USG Administrative Committee on Institutional Research and Planning.
 She was also recruited to Chair the Quarter to Semester Conversion project for the Technical College System of Georgia.
 Formerly, Ms. Farrow resided in Virginia where she was elected President of the Virginia Community College Association and also worked with the Virginia General Assembly.
 Ms. Farrow chaired the Reaffirmation of Accreditation for SACS at John Tyler Community College where she served as Department Head of Mathematics.

 Ms. Farrow holds several degrees with a background in Mathematics, Curriculum and Instruction and College Administration.
 She attended the University of Tennessee, Western Carolina University, and Virginia Polytechnic Institute and State University.